istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 this DNS lookup, based on the configured `Service` definitions.

-Istio uses the virtual IP returned by the DNS lookup to load balance accross the list of active endpoints for the requested service, taking into account any Istio configured routing rules.
+Istio uses the virtual IP returned by the DNS lookup to load balance across the list of active endpoints for the requested service, taking into account any Istio configured routing rules.
 Istio uses either Kubernetes `Service`/`Endpoint` or Istio `ServiceEntry` to configure its internal mapping of hostname to workload IP addresses.